tynany/junos_exporter/README.md

 - Route Engine, from `show chassis routing-engine`.

 ### BGP: junos_bgp_peer_types_up
-Junos Exporter exposes a special metric, `junos_bgp_peer_types_up`, that can be used in scenarios where you want to create Prometheus queries that report on the number of types of BGP peers that are currently established, such as for Alert Manager.
-To implement this metric, a JSON formatted description with a 'type' element must be configured on your BGP group.
-Junos Exporter will then aggregate all BGP peers that are currently established and configured with that type.
+Junos Exporter exposes a special metric, `junos_bgp_peer_types_up`, that can be used in scenarios where you want to create Prometheus queries that report on the number of types of BGP peers that are currently established, such as for Alertmanager.
+To implement this metric, a JSON formatted description must be configured on your BGP group.
+Junos Exporter will then use the value from the keys specific under the `bgp_peer_type_keys` configuration, and aggregate all BGP peers that are currently established and configured with that type.

 For example, if you want to know how many BGP peers are currently established that provide internet, you'd set the description of all BGP groups that provide internet to `{"type":"internet"}` and query Prometheus with `junos_bgp_peer_types_up{type="internet"})`.
 Going further, if you want to create an alert when the number of established BGP peers that provide internet is 1 or less, you'd use `sum(junos_bgp_peer_types_up{type="internet"}) <= 1`.